Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/2-webGL:-first-program.md

 ## Getting Started with WebGL

-To use WebGL we need Js so let's make a new file named `script.js` and import it into the html after the canvas element like this:
+To use WebGL we need JS so let's make a new file named `script.js` and import it into the html after the canvas element like this:
 ```html
 <canvas style="border: 1px solid red">
 <script src="./script.js"></script>
 ```

-Let's see the steps that we would be taking further to paint the canvas red.
+Now let's see the steps that we would be taking further to paint the canvas red.

-1. Get the canvas reference in Js.
+1. Get the canvas reference in JS.
 2. Get the webgl context from the canvas.
 3. Set the clear color.
 4. Clear the color buffer.

-These steps might be a bit overwhelming so let's see them one by one.
+Now let's see each step in detail:

-### 1. Get the canvas reference in Js
+### 1. Get the canvas reference in JS
-We use `document.querySelector` function to get the reference of the canvas element in javascript.
+We use the function `document.querySelector` to get a reference to the canvas element in JavaScript.
+If you’re a web developer, you’ve likely used this function countless times.
 ```javaScript
 const canvas = document.querySelector("canvas");
 ```

-### 2. Get the WebGL context
+### 2. Get the WebGL context from the canvas
 Just like you need a brush to paint on paper, you also need a **digital brush** to draw on a canvas.
 In our case, this digital brush is **WebGL**.

 When you use a code editor like VS Code and type `canvas.getContext("")`, you will see a variety of available **brushes** to draw with.
 In CG, we refer to these brushes as **contexts**.